Avoid Capital Gains Tax on Gifted Property UK

 – Share in a company of the property was incorporated into a limited company

-Gifts from one person to another assumes that there is no consideration.
+Gifts from one person to another assume no consideration.
 SDLT will not be charged if a true gift is provided to someone else.

 Book a call to see how we can help you.